 If the content is king then god is the promotion and amplification of such content.
 When we create linkable assets it provides us with leverage for outreach and improves our ability to amplify our brand awareness.

 In 2016 we need to develop a strategy and have someone responsible for the following:

 - Content Research

 - Content Marketing & Social Media

 - Outreach & Promotion

-Businesses that develop a strategy and hire key personel to manage one or many of those aspects above will have greater success in 2016.
+Businesses that develop a strategy and hire key personnel to manage one or many of those aspects above will have greater success in 2016.

 Don’t forget that many of the principles of traditional offline business still apply to online business too.

-- We need to focus on having a “virtual sales approach” that us to move visitors from top of the funnel to bottom of the funnel.
+- We need to focus on having a “virtual sales approach” that us to move visitors from the top of the funnel to the bottom of the funnel.